 By donating your key deposit, you contribute to our Bursary Fund, which allows our staff to access this fund for their own studies or studies of their children or grandchildren.
-With your help, we have paid for Sbu (Sports administration 2nd year), Olwethu (3rd year Marketing) and Michaela (First year Human Resources) to go to University in 2015; Thando’s son Nathi to attend Grade R at a private school in the city; Portia’s daughter Rosemary to attend Grade R at an inner city school; Primrose’s son’s Grade 7 school fees; Cathy’s son’s Grade 4 school fees and for Caroline’s daughter Yonela to go to Cape College (First year administration).
-Michaela completed Grade 12 and is going on a safari.
-We are so proud of our staff and their kids and thank you to all our guests who have made this possible.
-This Bursary Fund is accessible to all our staff and is transparent.ENQUIRE
+In 2017 with your help, we have paid for Sbu (Sports administration 3rd year), Michaela (Third year Human Resources) at Damelin College; Thando’s son Nathi at Camps Bay Primary School, Portia’s daughter Rosemary to attend Grade 2 at an inner city school; Primrose’s son’s Grade 9 school fees; Cathy’s son’s Grade 6 school fees and for Caroline’s daughter Yonela to go to Cape College (Third year administration).

 The Rope Skipping Project

 |R157 871||R128 068|